-- The common approach agreed for a project will be reflected in an ESCP, and E&S performance will be measured against the common approach. - In addition, where ADB is financing a project for which E&S assessment and management work have already been undertaken by other multilateral or bilateral agencies, ADB may rely on them provided that the requirements will enable the project to achieve objectives materially consistent with the applicable ESSs (Mutual reliance).
+- The common approach agreed for a project will be reflected in an ESCP, and E&S performance will be measured against the common approach. - In addition, where ADB is financing a project for which E&S assessment and management work have already been undertaken by other multilateral or bilateral agencies, ADB may rely on them provided that the requirements will enable the project to achieve objectives materially consistent with the applicable ESSs (Mutual reliance on assessment and management).